-6.3.2 NetCDF file structure
+5.3.2 NetCDF file structure

-6.3.2.1 Global NetCDF Attributes
+5.3.2.1 Global NetCDF Attributes

-The Global NetCDF attributes are described in Table 3 for the ACTIVE, Table 4 for the PASSIVE, and Table 5 for the COMBINED product.
-The Global Attributes are provided for two reasons.
+The Global NetCDF attributes are described in Table 4; where differences exist between the ACTIVE, PASSIVE and COMBINED products, these are noted in the table.
+Global attributes are provided in the data files for two reasons.
 The attributes "title" and "product version" provide the minimum usage information about the data, whilst the remaining attributes starting with the "summary" attribute provide product discovery metadata for harvesting into catalogues and data federations.
-Because the global NetCDF attributes slightly differ between each of the three products in some points, we present the complete list of attributes.